 In 1898 and 1899, the F&PM converted all of its trackage north of Port Huron to standard gauge, leaving the Almont branch its only narrow gauge route.
-Port Huron & Northwestern 2-4-0 C, also known as the D.B.
+Port Huron & Northwestern 2-4-0 D.B.
 Harrington, which served the PH&NW from 1878 until approximately 1884 is the sole remaining PH&NW locomotive. it is now undergoing a cosmetic restoration.

 Incorporated in January, 1882 as a subsidiary of the PH&NW, the PH&SW was absorbed into the PH&NW upon the completion of its trackage from Port Huron to Almont in October, 1882.
 This route was to become the only narrow gauge line operated by the Pere Marquette following the 1900 merger.
 It was conmverted to standard gauge in 1903.

 The S&MtP was incorporated on 1879 as a subsidiary of the F&PM to build a line connecting Mount Pleasant with the F&PM at Coleman, about 14 miles northeast.
 It was a flat and straight line, and as such could afford to rely upon a pair of diminutive 0-4-4T Forney locomotives for power.
 Setting the S&MtP further apart from its contemporaries in Michigan was its preference for four-wheeled freight cars.
 This gave its freight trains an almost European look.